 - With the mixer on low, slowly add flour mixture and beat until just combined.
 Add the chocolate chunks and continue mixing until evenly dispersed.
 Cover dough and refrigerate for at least 1 hour and up to 3 days.

 - When you are ready to bake the cookies, line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.
 Preheat oven to 350ºF.

-- Using a cookie scoop, roll the dough into balls and place on prepared baking sheet.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), roll the dough into balls and place on prepared baking sheet.
 Bake for 8-10 minutes, or until edges are set and center is no longer shiny.
 Remove from oven and allow to cool on baking sheet for 5 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh covered at room temperature up to 1 week.
 Baked cookies can be frozen, up to 2 months.
 Rolled cookie dough can be frozen, up to 3 months.
 Place on baking sheet and add 1-2 minutes to baking time.

 Rodelle provided me with the ingredients to make this recipe.
 Thanks for working with me, Rodelle!

 These are great.
 My husband said this is the best cookie I’ve ever made and we have been together for almost 40 years.
 I went with the higher quantity of cayenne.
 No regrets!
 Make these today!

 This comment made my day, Cindy!
 Thanks so much!